ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

    input the wrong data type or value can be reasonably tested.

-Unit Testing within CI/CD
+Unit Testing Within CI/CD
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Effective CI/CD assumes that unit testing is developed during feature
 development or bug fixes.
 However, given the limited scope of the local
 development environment, it is often not possible to enforce testing on
-multiple platforms, or even, unit testing in general.
+multiple platforms, or even unit testing in general.
 However, with the right
 automated CI/CD, such testing can still occur and be enforced automatically.

 `GitHub Actions`_ is the preferred automated CI/CD platform for running Python
-library unit tests for PyAnsys, and can be employed immediately by cloning the
+library unit tests for PyAnsys, and it can be used immediately by cloning the
 project `template <https://github.com/pyansys/template/>`_.
 If you are
 unfamiliar with GitHub Actions, see `GitHub Actions`_ for an overview.